greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-recovering-from-segment-failures.html.md

     gprecoverseg -p <new_host_name1>,<new_host_name2>
     ```

-    **Note:** In the case of multiple failed segment hosts, you can specify the hosts to recover to with a comma-separated list.
+    > **Note** In the case of multiple failed segment hosts, you can specify the hosts to recover to with a comma-separated list.
 However, it is strongly recommended to recover to one host at a time.
 If you must recover to more than one host at a time, then it is critical to ensure that a double fault scenario does not occur, in which both the segment primary and corresponding mirror are offline.

 3. Perform the post-recovery tasks summarized in the section [Post-Recovery Tasks](#post_recovery).